-- How will the consolidated Act impact on the relative financial security of women with disabilities and others? - Will women with disabilities and others have an increased capacity to obtain goods and services to satisfy their needs and wants? - Will the impact of horizontal equity result in a greater overall benefit because the redistribution of economic wellbeing for women with disabilities and others in Australian society will have mutually enhanced outcomes? - Will the impact of vertical equity result in a greater overall benefit because the re-distribution of economic wellbeing for women with disabilities and others in Australian society will have mutually enhanced outcomes?
+- How would the express inclusion of multiple discrimination in The Act impact on the relative financial security of women with disabilities and others? - Will women with disabilities and others have an increased capacity to obtain goods and services to satisfy their needs and wants? - Will the impact of horizontal equity result in a greater overall benefit because the redistribution of economic wellbeing for women with disabilities and others in Australian society will have mutually enhanced outcomes? - Will the impact of vertical equity result in a greater overall benefit because the re-distribution of economic wellbeing for women with disabilities and others in our society will have mutually enhanced outcomes?